traefik/mesh/docs/content/api.md

 This endpoint provides a json array containing some details about the readiness of the Maesh nodes visible by the controller This endpoint will still return a 200 if there are no visible nodes.

-## `/api/status/node/{node}/configuration`
+## `/api/status/node/{maesh-pod-name}/configuration`

-This endpoint provides raw json of the current configuration on the Maesh node with the pod name given in `{node}`.
+This endpoint provides raw json of the current configuration on the Maesh node with the pod name given in `{maesh-pod-name}`.
 This endpoint provides a 404 response if the pod cannot be found, or other non-200 status codes on other errors.
 If errors are encountered, the error will be returned in the body, and logged on the controller.

 ## `/api/status/readiness`

-This endpoint returns a 200 response if the controller successfully deployed a configuration to a Maesh node, and Maesh is ready for use.
+This endpoint returns a 200 response if the controller successfully deployed a configuration to all Maesh nodes, and Maesh is ready for use.
 Otherwise, it will return a 500.

-## `/api/log/deploylog`
+## `/api/log/deployment`

 This endpoint provides a json array containing details about configuration deployments made by the controller.
 This array is currently capped at 1000 entries to avoid memory issues.